 Please click the links below to view the available scholarships.
 You may apply for multiple scholarships, but please be sure to read all eligibility guidelines and requirements for each scholarship for which you wish to apply.

 A number of General Study Scholarships are available.
-Only one set of applications and requirements are required to be eligible for all General Study Scholarships.
+Only one application is required to be eligible for all General Study Scholarships.

-Eligibility: U.S. citizens of Italian descent enrolled in a four-year undergraduate program or a graduate program at an accredited academic institution for the Fall 2013 term.
+Eligibility: U.S. citizens of Italian descent enrolled in a four-year undergraduate program or a graduate program at an accredited academic institution for the fall 2014 term.

 Application & Requirements:

 Application Form: Complete application form and send with remaining requirements and self-addressed, stamped, standard business-size envelope for acknowledgment.

 Official Transcripts: Submit one official transcript from each academic institution attended through Dec.
 2013.
 (See additional details in the General Information section.)

 High school students: transcripts should include class rank, class size and GPA.

 Graduates: submit undergraduate and graduate transcripts.
 If your first year as a graduate student will be fall 2013, please specify.

 Test Scores: Submit copies of official results from all standardized tests (ACT, SAT, GMAT, GRE, LSAT, MCAT) taken during the past 5 years.
 Scores reported on official transcripts will usually fulfill this requirement.
 Note: When sending score reports from the College Board, use the Designated Institution (DI) code 7757 (Sons of Italy Foundation) for the SAT.
 For the ACT, use the code number 6866.